SEO Isn’t Dead, But Your Strategy Might Be.

 Amsive analyzed 700,000 keywords.
 They found a 15% average drop in clicks, almost 20% for non-branded terms.

-That’s just from AI answers appearing.
+That’s just from AI answers appearing in SERPs.

 Now add this: 58.5% of Google searches in the U.S. already end without a click.
 And on mobile, it’s even higher!